tmartin-m/datafun-04-notebooks/02-project-initialization/01b-create-repo-in-github.md

 - If you forget to add a README file, delete the repository and start over.
 This time, check the box to add a default README.
 - The subsequent steps will NOT work the same if the new repository does not have a file in the repo already.

-## Finding the Option to Create New
+## Finding the Option to Create New Repository

 ![GitHub: Create New Repo](images/GitHub-Plus-New-Repo.png)